Krosebrook/top-20-dashboards/PRD.md

 - **No search results**: Display friendly "no results found" message with suggestion to clear filters
 - **Invalid import data**: Validate imported data, show preview with warnings, auto-correct invalid values to defaults
 - **Import over limit**: Prevent imports that would exceed 20 dashboards, show clear error message with current count
+- **No analytics data**: Show empty state in analytics dialog when no events have been tracked yet
+- **Analytics data size**: Track indefinitely but provide clear analytics option to prevent storage bloat

 ## Design Direction
 The design should feel professional and organized like a productivity tool, with a clean, modern aesthetic inspired by project management interfaces.
 A minimal interface with purposeful use of color to indicate status and priority serves the organizational purpose best.